tim-lebedkov/exe-proxy/README.txt

 EXE Proxy
 =========

 This program serves as a proxy for another command line program.
-All the arguments will be passed as-is to the target program.
-The return code of the target program will be returned as exit code by EXE Proxy.
+There are two versions of the program available:
+ - simple (20 KB binary)
+ - with JavaScript (270 KB binary)

+Usage scenarios:
-EXE Proxy can be used to enable access to a command line program under another (possibly shorter) name.
-Another usage could be to store many copies of EXE proxy in one directory pointing to command line utilities on the computer and adding only this directory to the PATH environment variable.
+ - enable access to a command line program under another (possibly shorter) name.
+ - store many copies of EXE proxy in one directory pointing to command line utilities on the computer and adding only this directory to the PATH environment variable.
 This would avoid reaching the maximum length for PATH (2048 characters) and making it very complicated while still be able to run all programs without specifying the directory where they reside.
-EXE Proxy could also be useful in making a GUI executable usable from the command line.
-Normally cmd.exe does not wait for GUI executables to end but returns immediately.
+ - make a GUI executable usable from the command line too.
+	Normally cmd.exe does not wait for
+	GUI executables to end but returns immediately.
 EXE Proxy does not differentiate between GUI and non-GUI programs and always waits for the target process to end.
+ - launcher for Java or other programming languages that do not create executables by default.

+1. The simple version passes all arguments as-is to the target program.
+The return code of the target program will be returned as exit code by EXE Proxy.
 The path and file name of the target executable are stored directly as a resource in a copy of the EXE Proxy.
 During the start EXE Proxy reads the resource string and uses it to find the target executable.